shoeferlin/shoeferlin/README.md

   * Heroku for hosting

 ⚓️ completed ...<br>
+* product manager of the patient web and mobile as well as practice application at [avi](https://www.avimedical.com/)
+  * Tickets for Product Management with Atlassian's Jira and Product Discovery tools
+  * Business Intelligence (BI) analysis with SQL, Snowflake, and Metabase
+  * Configurations with AppSmith
+  * Small frontend changes with TypeScript
+  * Designs with Figma
 * built a Google Chrome Extension to foster a better climate in online discussion sections for my master thesis (Google Chrome Extension, TypeScript, webpacker, React, Perspective API)
 * led the development (with Ruby on Rails) of a short story submission platform for a literature competition named [Zukunftschreiben](https://www.zukunftschreiben.org)
 * designed and implemented (with WordPress) a new website for the student union [Wasti](https://www.wasti-lmu.de)